jtpils/NerveCeg/README.md

 The first part is a binary classification task.
 The existence of a nerve mask is labeling criteria.
 By adding all values in a nerve mask, we can find out whether the mask is empty or not.
 In this code, we used EfficientNet-B4 for classifying nerve existence.

 The second part is the nerve segmentation task.
 After confirming nerve presence, we segment nerve by U-Net, and others derived from U-Net.
-The reason for selecting U-Net and it's affiliated models is that the feature accumulation component gives a massive advantage in medical imagery segmentation.
+The reason for selecting U-Net and its affiliated models is that the feature accumulation component gives a massive advantage in medical imagery segmentation.

 ![Architechture of NerveCeg](https://user-images.githubusercontent.com/40779417/73638667-3410ee00-46ae-11ea-9644-cc62242d5651.png)